ctengel/randomish-port/README.md

         port_list is a list of ports whether they are available or not

     port_assign(start: int, chars: str) -> int
-        Given a start/1024 and two characters, assign a port
+        Given a start and two characters, assign a port

-        Note that the 'start' specified needs to be the actual start port / 1024 The port that is returned though is the actual port number
+        Note that the 'start' specified needs to be the actual start port

     reverse_port_lookup(port_number: int) -> tuple[str, int]
         Given a port number, return the 2-letter code